kevinponce/keivnponce-blog/content/blog/arduino-water-sensor/index.md

 date: "2019-10-24T22:12:00.121Z"
 tags: ["arduino"]
 header: { type: 'icon', bgColor: '#0C9097', icon: 'arduino' }
+description: How to detect moisture with an Arduino
 ---

 Here is a snippet of code to use water sensor.